trevorjburni/Taniti-Island/readme.txt

 If you have the skills to customize the code you can edit the preview.html file to change the look and feel of the preview page.

 We strongly suggest you make no changes to the files in the /src folder.

+The site has been hosted on Netlify.
+Check this url https://tanityisland.netlify.app/preview.